fuyongXu/deeplearning_models_classifier_tutorial/README.md

   ##2 GPUs for resnet1202
   CUDA_VISIBLE_DEVICES=0,1 python -u train.py --work-path ./experiments/cifar10/preresnet20
   ##4 GPUs for densenet190bc
   CUDA_VISIBLE_DEVICES=0,1,2,3 python -u train.py --work-path ./experiments/cifar10/densenet100bc

+Feel free to contact me if you have any suggestions or questions, issues are welcome, create a PR if you find any bugs or you want to contribute.:smile: